hopto-dot/ttu-rich-presence/README.md

 ## Getting Started

-To use this extension and server, following the below instructions:
+To use this extension and server, follow the steps below:

 ### Requirements